-This huge and beautiful park consists of Berlin Zoo with a number of different species, the Victory Column, and Berlin’s one of the best beer gardens.
+This huge and beautiful park consists of Berlin Zoo with a number of different species (perfect for when you’re visiting Europe with kids), the Victory Column, and Berlin’s one of the best beer gardens.

 And since there are no laws on drinking in public, you can easily bring your own beer bottles to spend a nice evening.